 These were $325 off the rack, and with taxes and everything else they came out to $353.
 On Iron Heart’s British site, the price in pounds translates to about $360 USD, so you won’t find them cheaper online.

 Obviously for the average person, this is a lot of money to spend on jeans.
-For raw Japanese denim it’s not insanely expensive, but it’s important to remember that these jeans are made with natural indigo, which considerably increases the cost.
+For raw Japanese denim it’s not insanely expensive — I tend to think of the average (read: acceptable) price range as falling between $300 and$350, not unlike boots.
+It’s also important to remember that these jeans are made with natural indigo, which considerably increases the cost.
 For natural indigo, raw, Japanese jeans, I’m OK with the price.

 Iron Heart Pros & Cons

 - Clean look – not fuzzy, nappy, slubby, knotty